Tejasree-Goli/Data-Analytics-for-ATM-Transactions/README.md

 The details for this project are taken from the Youtube Channel: @Wisabi Analytics

-Owing to limitations in dashboard size and challenges encountered while integrating my GitHub repository with the Power BI application, regrettably, I am unable to share the dashboard directly within this space.
+Owing to limitations in dashboard size and challenges encountered while integrating my GitHub repository with the Power BI application, I am unable to share the dashboard directly within this space.
 Nonetheless, the attached report (.pptx), systematically provides a thorough analysis derived from the dashboard.
 This report is further enhanced with screenshots that show various dashboard page views, giving a complete picture of the insights obtained.